Costed National Implementation Plan(s) for Maternal, Newborn, and Child Health

 - No = no costed plan for MNCH available.

+Global health experts agree that to reach every woman, newborn baby and child – particularly, to address the equity and quality gaps in care around the time of birth – requires country-led, data-driven processes to assess and sharpen national health plans (3).
+Scale-up of MNCH interventions that are evidence-based and have been proven to improve health outcomes and survival are an important part of the achievement of the goals and targets set by the Sustainable Development Goal (SDG) agenda to 2030, including achievement of universal health coverage (UHC) (4).
+UHC is central to achieving all SDG targets, especially for the health and well-being of women and girls and children, as it recognizes the right to receive high-quality health services without incurring financial hardship and requires meeting the needs of women, girls and adolescents, including universal access to sexual, reproductive, maternal and newborn health (SRMNH) interventions and services (5).
+Making progress towards UHC is also the principal health policy goal in many countries.
 This indicator reflects the governance context that is one of the drivers of change in intervention coverage along the implementation spectrum.
-It represents governance and leadership – one of the six “building blocks” in WHO’s health system framework “Everybody’s Business” (6).
-It also indicator reflects whether countries prioritize improved MNCH and reduction of mortality and morbidity.
+It represents governance and leadership – one of the six “building blocks” in WHO’s health system framework “Everybody’s Business” (6) – and reflects whether countries prioritize improved MNCH and reduction of mortality and morbidity.
 This indicator was introduced when few countries had any costed plans for MNCH as a tracer of government commitment.
-Currently, the majority of countries have these plans in place and the focus is moving towards effective, targeted and sustainable implementation plans to achieve and maintain the SDGs and UHC.
+Currently, the majority of countries have these plans in place and the focus is moving towards effective, targeted and sustainable implementation plans to achieve and maintain the SDGs and UHC (3,5).

 There is no end point described in the scale-up – for example, to reach UHC.
 This indicator does not measure implementation or the quality or feasibility of the costing and should therefore be interpreted and completed with other indicators.
 In addition, implementation may vary in subnational settings, which could be masked by only national-level data, especially in decentralized settings.

-For more information on this indicator, see the MoNITOR indicator reference sheet, developed by the World Health Organization: Who-indicators (srhr.org).
+For more information about this indicator, see the MoNITOR indicator reference sheet from the World Health Organization: Who-indicators (srhr.org)

 - Dickson KE, Simen-Kapeu A, Kinney MV, Huicho L, Vesel L, Lackritz E, et al. Every Newborn: health-systems bottlenecks and strategies to accelerate scaleup in countries.
 Lancet.
 2014;384(9941):438–54 (https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(14)60582-1/fulltext, accessed 22 October 2020).